2023 Most Popular Online Computer Science Bachelor's Degree Schools in the Plains States Region

 On average, compsci graduates from Grantham University take out $37,345 in student loans while working on their Bachelor's Degree.

-The in-demand online bachelor’s degree programs at Central Methodist University - College of Graduate & Extended Studies helped the school earn the #4 place on this year’s ranking of the best computer science schools in the Plains States Region .
-Located in the distant town of Fayette, CMU CGES is a private not-for-profit school with a small student population.
+A rank of #4 on this year’s list means Central Methodist University - College of Graduate & Extended Studies is a great place for computer science students working on their online bachelor’s degree.
+Located in the distant town of Fayette, CMU CGES is a private not-for-profit college with a small student population.

 About 6% of the students majoring in compsci at the school are women while 94% are male.